FANTASTIC TALES!

 I had grown up learning to keep my questioning to myself though, for if I spoke my truth, If I gave voice to my unfiltered wonderings about the mysteries of life, that would be met with rage from my father and placating gaslighting from my mother.

 Also, some psychedelics are inherently ‘friendlier’ than others, and Psilocybin is generally regarded as one of the more kindly medicines.
-Nevertheless, given the amount of trauma I was holding, I am positive I would have had a bad trip experience if, like so many others do, I had taken that sacred plant medicine in a party atmosphere, instead of in nature with a safe guide who was familiar with the psychedelic terrain.
+Nevertheless, given the amount of trauma I was holding, I am positive I would have had a bad trip if, like so many others do, I had taken that sacred plant medicine in a party atmosphere, instead of in nature with a safe guide who was familiar with the psychedelic terrain.

-So, the idea that we can create our own reality is literally untrue for someone who doesn’t know it, and therefore a very unkind thing to suggest, and we also have to remember that we are constantly co-creating with everybody else’s conscious and unconscious mind as well.
-So the best way to put it might be – our ability to greatly influence our reality and what experiences we have is very real, and yet it has be cultivated and strengthened by doing the inner work to bring to light that which is unconscious, and none of that happens in a vacuum.
+So the best way to put it might be – our ability to greatly influence what we experience in life is real, and yet it has be cultivated and strengthened by doing the inner work to bring to light that which is unconscious, and none of that happens in a vacuum.

-At that point in my life though, I didn’t yet have the nuance that I just went into above and was one of those arrogant, ignorant shits who would tell someone who was suffering that they were responsible for creating their own reality.
+At that point in my life though, I didn’t yet have the nuance that I just went into above and was one of those arrogant, ignorant hippies who would tell someone who was suffering that they were responsible for creating their own reality.
 Sorry, everyone.

 When the first local who saw my sores said, “Oh brah!
 You got the Jungle Rot, you bettah get da kine.’”
-(Da kine’ is an expression commonly used to describe anything at all, to the point that I’ve literally heard someone say, “Yo, hand me da kine’ on top of da kine’.’’
+(Da kine’ is a Hawaiian expression commonly used to describe anything at all, to the point that I’ve literally heard someone say, “Yo, hand me da kine’ on top of da kine’.’’
 In this case, da kine’ meant antibiotics.)
 I didn’t comply.
 At that point I had learned that this was a Staph infection, and I also had learned that most forms of Staph on that island are highly resistant to antibiotics.
 Instead, I just kept on meditating.
 But I wasn’t getting better.
 Despite my skills at inner awareness and my expanded, cosmic perspective, or perhaps it would be more accurate to say because of those things, I was missing something else.
 Something important.

 That’s when the Universe brought my first wife into my life, and all the joy, pain, learning, revelation, loss, and growth that relationship would bring.